 3. To promote Stakeholder participation and advocacy in Los Angeles City government decision-making processes and to promote greater awareness of available City resources.

-4. To be an advocate for Venice to government and private agencies.
+4. To be an advocate for Venice to government.

 C. Policy: The policy of the VNC shall be:

 1. To respect the Stakeholders as the ultimate authority and controlling force of the